ZhaohuiXue/SPRLT-Net/Readme.md

 %    main.py .......
 A main script executing experiments upon IP, PU, and HU data sets.
 %    data.py .......
 A script implementing various data manipulation functions.
 %    util.py .......
 A script implementing the sample selection function and etc.
-%    sprltNet.py .......
+%    sprltNet.pyd .......
 A script implementing the sprlt models.
 %    train_test.py .......
 A script implementing the training function and test function etc.
 %	 visualization.py .......
 A script implementing the visualization for model.